 Shouldn’t the health of Active Directory also consider whether those services — authentication and access — are being provided correctly?

 Much of the correctness of Active Directory services relies on proper configuration being put in place by IT — from topology to security and everything in between.
 Some of these parts, like security, might seem to be farther away from the core services, but an improper security configuration is still reflected in the overall services that Active Directory provides: The wrong security leads to the wrong service being provided.
 Therefore, we respectfully submit that the true health of your Active Directory relies on the security configuration of your Active Directory.

+As organizations and their security needs have grown over time, the reliance on outdated Active Directory management technology has remained static.
 So, what should you be looking at to ensure that the security within your Active Directory is healthy?

 There are a few other parts of Active Directory that should be considered when determining the overall “health” of AD:

 - The state of your permissions: Active Directory permissions are one of those parts of managing AD that simply take on a life of their own — and rightfully so.
 Permissions to external resources aren’t stored within AD objects, so you likely have users and groups that are heavily over-permissioned.
 Knowing what permissions are assigned to which objects would provide you with a more valid and more complete sense of security.